 - Custody and wallet storage

-Accepted currencies and payment methods: U.S. dollars (USD), Australian dollars (AUD), Canadian dollars (CAD), euros (EUR), Singapore dollars (SGD), Hong Kong dollars (HKD).
+Accepted currencies and payment methods: U.S. dollars (USD), Australian dollars (AUD), Canadian dollars (CAD), euros (EUR), Singapore dollars (SGD) and Hong Kong dollars (HKD).

-Number of coins available for trade: Gemini offers offers over 75 coins, including bitcoin (BTC), ethereum (ETH), bitcoin cash (BCH), litecoin (LTC), zcash (ZEC) and chainlink (CHAIN).
+Number of coins available for trade: Gemini offers over 100 coins, including bitcoin (BTC), ethereum (ETH), bitcoin cash (BCH), litecoin (LTC), zcash (ZEC) and chainlink (CHAIN).

 - Web and mobile fees range from $0.99 to $2.99 for orders up to $199.99; 1.49% fee for orders of $200 and up.